 The global supply chain has been fundamentally remodelled since China began liberalising trade in the late 1980s and joined the World Trade Organisation in 2001.
 Many US companies that use China for re-export or manufacturing are already reorganising in reaction to the current tariffs, and further escalation has the potential to become a watershed moment for the global economy.

-Donald Trump has also backed away from escalating tariffs on Mexico, which many investors read as an indicator of what he might do with China.
-However, Mexico is a very different situation compared to the deteriorating strategic relationship with China post President Obama, who won a Nobel Peace Prize for achievements through cooperation with countries such as China on key global issues, including climate change, nuclear security and cyber warfare.
+Donald Trump also backed away from escalating tariffs on Mexico, which many investors read as an indicator of what he might do with China.
+However, Mexico is a very different situation compared to the deteriorating strategic relationship with China post President Obama, who won a Nobel Peace Prize for achievements through cooperation with countries such as China on key global issues such as climate change, nuclear security and cyber warfare.

 Finding a way forward requires an outstanding statesperson with vision and leadership.
 Unfortunately Xi Jinping is too focused on the preservation of the Chinese Communist party to fulfil that role and there are no obvious candidates on the other side.
 Where are Madeleine Albright or Condoleezza Rice when you need them?